Rethinking Non-idealities in Memristive Crossbars for Adversarial Robustness in Neural Networks: Introduction

-Crossbar-based non-idealities, thus, have so far been devalued because they lead to accuracy degradation in DNNs.
+Crossbar non-idealities, thus, have so far been devalued because they lead to accuracy degradation in DNNs.
 However, an interesting aspect of these non-idealities in providing resilience to DNNs against adversarial attacks has been unexplored.
 DNNs have been shown to be adversarially vulnerable~\cite{pgd}.
 A DNN can easily be fooled by applying structured, yet, small perturbations on the input, leading to high confidence misclassification of the input.
 This vulnerability severely limits the deployment and potential safe-use of DNNs for real world applications such as self-driving cars, malware detection, healthcare monitoring systems etc.~\cite{carlini, quanos}.
 Thus, it is imperative to ensure that the DNN models used for such applications are robust against adversarial attacks.
 Recent works such as~\cite{pixeld, defquant} show quantization methods, that primarily reduce compute resource requirements of DNNs, act as a straightforward way of improving the robustness of DNNs against adversarial attacks.
-A recent work has led to the development of a framework called \textit{QUANOS} that provides a structured method for hybrid quantization of different layers of a DNN to produce energy-efficient, accurate and adversarially robust models~\cite{quanos}.
-In \cite{pixeld, quanos}, the authors show that efficiency-driven hardware optimization techniques can be leveraged to improve software vulnerability, such as, adversarial attacks, while yielding energy-efficiency.
+In \cite{pixeld, quanos}, the authors show that efficiency-driven hardware optimization techniques can be leveraged to improve adversarial resilience, while yielding energy-efficiency.
 In this work, we present a comprehensive analysis on how device-level and circuit-level non-idealities intrinsic to analog crossbars can be leveraged for adversarial robustness in neural networks.
 To the best of our knowledge, we are the first to show that the intrinsic hardware variations manifested through non-idealities in crossbars intrinsically improve adversarial security without any additional optimization.
 Our main finding is that- \textit{A DNN model mapped on hardware, while suffering accuracy degradation, is also more adversarially resilient than the baseline software DNN}.